AIM Rule 26

 Gerard Murphy--

-Neither the directors nor the secretary had any other interests in either shares or share options of the company.
+Neither the directors nor the secretary had any other interests in either shares or share options or debentures of the company.

 Relations with Shareholders